sovrin-foundation/libsovtoken/doc/data_structures.md

     command_handle: command handle to map callback to context
     wallet_handle: wallet handle where to save new address
-    payment_method: Payment method to use (for example, 'sov')
+    payment_method: Payment method to use (for example, "sov")
     config: payment address config as json:
 ```json
 {